cwx-worst-one/EAT/README.md

 <!-- omit in toc -->
 ## Experiment Logs
 We report the experiment logs using [wandb](https://wandb.ai).
-The logs will be released to view.
+We have published a  short WandB report detailing the training process and performance metrics of the EAT model.
+You could visit it [here](https://api.wandb.ai/links/wxc12/obqrpq36).

 <!-- omit in toc -->
 ## TODO
+- [x] release the experiment logs
+- [x] release the evaluation codes
+- [ ] release the docker image
 - [ ] release the final EAT large
-- [ ] release the experiment logs
-- [ ] release the docker image

 <!-- omit in toc -->